arcus/education_modules/setting_up_git_mac_and_linux/setting_up_git_mac_and_linux.md

 $ git config --global --unset https.proxy
 ```

 Not sure whether or not your network uses a proxy?
-[You should be able to check for a proxy by looking at the settings in your browser](https://smallbusiness.chron.com/behind-proxy-server-45919.html).
+You should be able to check for a proxy by looking at the settings in your browser.
+For example, [here's what the proxy settings look like for the FireFox browser](https://support.mozilla.org/en-US/kb/connection-settings-firefox).
+You can search online to find more examples of proxy settings in different browsers, or just open the Settings for whatever browser you're using and poke around to see if you can find proxy information.

+**Note**: If your network does use a proxy, or if you can't determine whether there's a proxy or not, you may need to contact your own institution's tech support team for help.
+In some cases, proxy settings can be complex; you may not be able to find good information relevant to your specific situation without talking to the team that manages your network.
 </div>

 ## Git Help and Manual